-The SEP includes an internal process for grievances and workplace concerns to be raised.
-The procedure should involve an appropriate level of management and address concerns promptly, using an understandable and transparent process that provides timely feedback to those concerned, without any retribution.
-The mechanism should also allow for anonymous complaints to be raised and addressed.
+The SEP includes a grievance procedure for workers to raise workplace concerns.
+The procedure includes an appropriate level of management and address concerns promptly, using an understandable and transparent process that provides timely feedback to those concerned, without any retribution.
+The mechanism allows for anonymous complaints to be raised and addressed.

-The grievance mechanism will not impede access to other judicial or administrative remedies that might be available under the law or through existing arbitration procedures, or substitute for grievance mechanisms provided through collective agreements.
+The grievance mechanism must not impede access to other judicial or administrative remedies that might be available under the law or through existing arbitration procedures, or substitute for grievance mechanisms provided through collective agreements.

-All staff will be informed of the grievance procedure during their induction to the project and the procedure will be made readily available and easily accessible.
+All staff will need to be informed of the grievance procedure during their induction to the project and the procedure will be made readily available and easily accessible.